 TO THE GALAPAGOS ISLANDS

-After a couple days in Quito to recharge, we take a morning flight to San Cristobal Island - the first island Darwin visited in the Galapagos Archipelago.
 Over the next two weeks, we visit sites of ecological significance and incredible biodiversity on four different islands.
-You’ll swim, kayak and have close encounters with amazing wildlife.
+You’ll swim, snorkel and have close encounters with amazing wildlife.

 TO ECUADOR